linuslangenkamp/MOO/src/nlp/instances/gdop/gdop_info.md

 ## Discretization

-The problem is discretized using a **Radau IIA collocation scheme** of arbitrary order (1–199) with 1-100 steps.
+The problem is discretized using a **Radau IIA collocation scheme** of arbitrary order (1–199) with 1-100 stages.
 The collocation scheme can differ from interval to interval.
 It is therefore possible to implement a hp-adaptive pseudospectral mesh refinement algorithm.